kushaldas/darkserver/darkserver-sop.rst

 Start the services on web frontends
 ===================================

 Enable and start `httpd` (Apache) service on the web frontends.
+The frontend is now written in Flask.

 Debugging
 =========
-Set DEBUG to True in ``/etc/darkserver/settings.py`` file and restart Apache.
+To find the logs in the backend check the `fedmsg-hub` and `darkserver` service logs